Science & Cooking: From Haute Cuisine to Soft Matter Science (physics)

 Ignore the old adage.
 Are you ready to play with your food?

-- Examined the underlying chemistry and microbiology of different kinds of fermentation through hands-on experiments—and honed your skills in experimental design, data analysis, and interpretation
+Examine the underlying chemistry and microbiology of different kinds of fermentation through hands-on experiments.

 Read full bio.